Marx-Engels Forum

 How long should I spend visiting?

-A visit typically lasts between 30 minutes to an hour, depending on how much time you wish to spend engaging with the memorial and exploring the park.
+A visit typically takes between 30 minutes to an hour, but you can spend longer if you wish to relax and reflect in the park.

 Is photography allowed?